fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 import { FusionChartsModule } from 'angular-fusioncharts';

-// Import FusionCharts library and chart modules import \* as FusionCharts from 'fusioncharts'; // Change fusioncharts/core to fusioncharts and use `*` as  syntax import \*  as Charts from 'fusioncharts/fusioncharts.charts'; // Contains all the charts under FusionCharts XT
+// Import FusionCharts library and chart modules import \* as FusionCharts from 'fusioncharts';
+import \*  as Charts from 'fusioncharts/fusioncharts.charts';

 import \* as FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';